OpenRefine/OpenRefine/docs/docs/manual/cellediting.md

 The next four methods are phonetic algorithsm: they know whether two letters sound the same when pronounced out loud, and assess text values based on that (such as knowing that a word with an “S” might be a mistype of a word with a “Z”).
 They are great for spotting mistakes made by not knowing the spelling of a word or name after only hearing it spoken aloud.

 **Metaphone3 fingerprinting** is an English-language phonetic algorithm.
-For example, "Reuben Gevorkiantz" and "Ruben Gevorkyants" share the same phonetic fingerprint in English.
+For example, “Reuben Gevorkiantz” and “Ruben Gevorkyants” share the same phonetic fingerprint in English.

 **Cologne fingerprinting** is another phonetic algorithm, but for German pronunciation.